-1-year 3-year 5-year Peer-relative financial performance Threshold + 5.0% Threshold + 10.0% Threshold + 15.0% Agency RMBS rate relative performance Threshold + 5.0% Threshold + 10.0% Threshold + 15.0% Peer-relative book value performance Threshold + 2.0% Threshold + 4.0% Threshold + 6.0%
+1-year 3-year 5-year Peer-relative financial performance Threshold $+ 5.0\%$ Threshold + 10.0% Threshold + 15.0% Agency RMBS rate relative performance Threshold + 5.0% Threshold + 10.0% Threshold + 15.0% Peer-relative book value performance Threshold + 2.0% Threshold + 4.0% Threshold + 6.0%

 The Committee anticipates that 50% of earned bonuses will be paid to Participants in immediately vested shares of the Company's common stock and 50% will be paid in the form of Performance Units, all of which will be issued under the 2021 Plan.
 The number of immediately vested shares of the Company's common stock and Performance Units to be issued in satisfaction of the earned bonuses will be determined by dividing the dollar amount of each Participant's award (i.e., the percentage of the bonus pool paid to each Participant) by the average closing price of the Company's common stock on the NYSE for the 10 trading days preceding the grant date of the common stock and Performance Units, rounded down to the nearest whole number.
-The Performance Units will vest at the rate of 10% per quarter commencing with the first quarter after the one-year anniversary of the end of the applicable measurement period, with the Participant must continue to be employed by the Company as of the end of each such quarter in order to vest in the number of Performance Units scheduled to vest on that date.
+The Performance Units will vest at the rate of 10% per quarter commencing with the first quarter after the one-year anniversary of the end of the applicable measurement period, with the Participant receiving one share of the Company's common stock for each Performance Units scheduled to vest on that date.